ofTarradiddle/RED/README.md

 # RED ETF Website

-A modern, minimalist website for the RED Active Innovation Factor ETF, managed by Diamond Brothers LLC.
+A modern, minimalist website for the RED Active Innovation Factor ETF, managed by Diamond & Diamond.
 This website showcases the ETF's investment strategy, performance, holdings, and provides essential information for potential investors.

 ## Features